In the Name of the King: Critical response

+Accolades

-The film was nominated for five Razzie Awards, including Worst Picture, Worst Screenplay, Worst Supporting Actor (Burt Reynolds) and Worst Supporting Actress (Leelee Sobieski), with Uwe Boll winning Worst Director.
+The film received five nominations at the 29th Golden Raspberry Awards, including Worst Picture, Worst Screenplay, Worst Supporting Actor for Reynolds (also for Deal) and Worst Supporting Actress for Sobieski (also for 88 Minutes), with Boll winning Worst Director.

 Sequels

 Despite being considered a bomb, Boll filmed a sequel titled In the Name of the King 2: Two Worlds.
 Filming began on December 1, 2010, and it was released in 2011.
 The film stars Dolph Lundgren and Natassia Malthe.

 A third film, In the Name of the King 3: The Last Mission, was filmed in 2013 but not released until 2014.
-The film starred Dominic Purcell, with Boll returning to direct.
+It starred Dominic Purcell, with Boll returning to direct.

 Home media

-The DVD, released on April 15, 2008, does not include the 156-minute version.
+The DVD, released on April 15, 2008, does not include the 155-minute version.
 The Blu-ray release in December 2008 contains this edition.
 The German Blu-ray release also contains its 3D version.
 813,147 units were sold, gathering a revenue of $14,865,984, more than its box office grossing.